Chris Rock has a hilarious bit about the ridiculous negative stereotypes that some parents use to qualify their parenting skills.

 You’d think delayed gratification was the end of the world.

-Here’s the truth: sometimes life just takes a while to develop, and no matter how hard you push, it’s just not the right time for things to pop off for you.
+Sometimes life just takes a while to develop, and no matter how hard you push, it’s simply not the right time for things to pop off for you.

-Force doesn’t work as a long term strategy for progress.
+Force doesn’t work as a long term strategy for growth or progress.

-Learn to go from a mindset that associated waiting with pain and discomfort, to one that looks towards the future with optimism without constantly obsessing about what you’re lacking in the present.
+Learn to go from a mindset that associates waiting with pain and discomfort, to one that looks towards the future with optimism.
+Don’t even waste energy obsessing about what you’re lacking in the present.